louis-dnb/BwuWiki/docs/Scripts/Money Making/TreasureTrailsWithUs/index.md

 >  - You need to have some banite ores in your metal bank.
 >  - You need to have some cash in your money pouch to buy cleansing crystals.
 >  - You need to set your runspan portal to high level, from wizards tower the guy near the east portal can change ur portal direction to high runspan level.
+>  - You need to have your Prayer tab open and in view at all times for the prayer skilling step.

 </details>
 <details>
 <summary>Required Items (for emote clues)</summary>